Side Impact Car Accidents

-A side impact car accident can be very serious.
+A side impact car accident in Tampa can be very serious.
 The side of a car doesn’t offer the same protection that a vehicle has in the front and the back.
-According to the Insurance Institute for Highway Safety, side impact crashes cause approximately 25 percent of all traffic accident deaths.
-When you’re hurt in a side impact car accident, it’s important to understand the implications of the crash.
+According to the Insurance Institute for Highway Safety, side-impact crashes cause approximately 25 percent of all traffic accident deaths.
+When you’re hurt in a side-impact car accident, it’s important to understand the implications of the crash.

-If you or a loved one has suffered in a side impact car accident, due to the negligence of another, please call our car accident attorneys at 800-753-5203 for a free case evaluation, with no obligation.
+If you or a loved one has suffered in a side-impact car accident, due to the negligence of another, please call our car accident attorneys at 800-538-4878 for a free case evaluation, with no obligation.

 How do you prove fault for a side impact accident?

 A side-impact crash doesn’t necessarily tell the story of who’s at fault for the crash.
 For example, consider when a crash occurs at an intersection.
 The crash may be the fault of the person who tries to execute a turn when they don’t have the right of way.
 On the other hand, the crash may result because the driver traveling straight fails to stop at a red light.

 Because the damage to the vehicles doesn’t necessarily answer the question of how the accident occurred and who violated a traffic law, it may be important to carefully build your case.
 Witness testimony may be very important.
 It may help to gather names of witnesses at the scene.
 If you’re physically incapacitated at the scene, you can ask for a copy of the crash report from the Florida Highway Patrol.
 The report may have a list of witnesses.